 This summer, head outdoors with your children to the House of Dun and take part in our programme of four Nature Nippers sessions.
 Discover mini beasts, get creative with natural colours and enjoy every day experiences such as reading a book in a very different environment.

-The Nature Nippers sessions will run for four weeks throughout July 2017; the sessions will run from 11:00 till 12:00 on the dates below.
+The Nature Nippers sessions will run throughout July 2017; the sessions will run from 11:00 till 12:00 on the dates below.

 15 July: Wild about art

 At first the woods seem to be nothing but green, however if we look a little closer we can find almost every other colour imaginable so let’s give it a go.
 We’ll have coloured bracelets with a host of colours to try and find, as we walk around the site can you and your children spot something to match each colour?
 From tiny blue flowers and yellow lichens to simple dead brown leaves we’ll collect a range of items before sticking them onto a headband to make ourselves some funky crowns